How to do quiet luxury on a budget: 5 ways that won’t break the bank

 Vegan leather is your friend

-Sustainability is so hot right now.
+Whilst Shiv Roy’s USD 2000 Altuzarra leather jacket did go a little viral, sustainability is so much hotter right now.
 Invest in vegan leather brands, which are not necessarily more expensive, and flaunt your care for the planet in the best fashion.
 Vegan leather brands are often less flashy and logo-less, so they’re perfect for a quiet luxury look.
 Opt for tote bags in classic brown and beige, as well as flats in the same colour.
 Faux leather works too, though be mindful of durability.

 Shop vegan and faux leather here